johannschopplich/nuxt-api-party/README.md

 > [!TIP]
 > You can connect as many APIs as you want, just add them to the `endpoints` object.

+The [documentation](https://nuxt-api-party.byjohann.dev) covers the OpenAPI integration, caching and every module option.

 ## 💻 Development

 1. Clone this repository